Alligator returned to Texas zoo 20 years after being stolen as an egg

 Above video courtesy of Texas Parks and Wildlife

-NEW BRAUNFELS, TEXAS (KXAN) – An alligator that was reportedly stolen from a Central Texas zoo as an egg or a hatchling was returned to the zoo this week after being found by Texas Parks and Wildlife, social media posts show.
+NEW BRAUNFELS, TEXAS (KXAN) — An alligator that was reportedly stolen from a Central Texas zoo as an egg was recently returned there after being found by Texas Parks and Wildlife.

-A post by the Animal World & Snake Farm Zoo, which is roughly an hour from Austin, says a former volunteer at the zoo appears to have pocketed an alligator hatchling or egg at least two decades ago, according to their post.
+A post by the Animal World & Snake Farm Zoo, which is roughly an hour from Austin, says a former volunteer at the zoo in New Braunfels appears to have pocketed an alligator hatchling or egg at least two decades ago, according to their post.

+“Either the egg or the hatchling alligator at the time…put it in their pocket and took off and actually kept this thing as a pet,” they continued.

 Texas Parks and Wildlife said the alligator had been living illegally in someone’s backyard in Central Texas and had grown to nearly 8 feet.
-The alligator was found roughly 50 minutes from the zoo in New Braunfels, staff said.
+The alligator was found about 50 minutes from the zoo, staff said.

 “Alligators don’t make good pets, y’all,” Parks and Wildlife posted.